meinside/dotfiles/bin/README.md

 These are my helper scripts that make my life a lot happier:

+## busy.sh

+A script for generating CPU spikes for some seconds.

 ## gen_selfsigned_certs.sh

 A script for generating self-signed certificates for development.